An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV

 The momentum resolution of the spectrometer is about 0.5\% at 3 GeV and 1.2\% at 25 GeV.

-The charged secondaries identification is performed with the use of 28-channel Cherenkov counter (Ch-28), with the threshold momentum for the pion of about 3.5 GeV, see \cite{Kholodenko:2020dxg} for details.
+A 28-channel Cherenkov counter (Ch-28) is used to identify charged final-state particles.
+The threshold momentum for pions is about 3.5 GeV (see Ref.~\cite{Kholodenko:2020dxg} for details).

-The amount of a material which a $\gamma$ quantum traverses before reaching the electromagnetic calorimeter (EMC) \cite{Dorofeev:2016vsp} at the end of the setup is less than 15\% of the radiation length.
-The EMC energy resolution is about 4\% and the coordinate resolution in the central part is 3.2 mm at 5 GeV.
+The amount of material, that final-state photons have to traverse before reaching the electromagnetic calorimeter (EMC) \cite{Dorofeev:2016vsp} at the downstream end of the setup is less than 15\% of radiation length.
+The parametrization of the energy resolution of the EMC is expressed as a quadratic sum: $\sigma_E/E = 0.069/\sqrt{E/1~\text{GeV}} \oplus 0.027$ and is used in the 1C fit to the $\pi^0$ mass (see Sec.~\ref{sec3_ev_select}).
+The spatial resolution of EMC in the central part is 3.2 mm at 5 GeV.